yugabyte/charts/stable/yugabyte/README.md

 gcloud container clusters get-credentials yugabyte-demo --zone us-west1-b
 ```

-## Deploying YugabyteDB using helm charts
+## Deploying YugabyteDB using Helm Charts

 ### Creating YugabyteDB RBAC on your kubernetes cluster
 In order to install helm package you need to have a service account with certain cluster role binding, if you don't already have such service account